jrosell/marketing-data-connectors/README.md

 - Check google_ga_view on the admin section of your Google Analytics view.
 - Upon succesful execution, output/ga.csv will show aquisition data for last days with the indicated goal metric as last column too.

+### Mailchimp_Campaigns

+1. Login your Mailchimp account, go to Account / Extras / API keys and click Create A Key.
+2. Edit mailchimp.csv:
+- Name your account.
+- Set your apikey.
+- Last part of apikey contains your datacenter (example us3 or us10).
+- Set your count (Numbre of campaigns you will get with this connector).
+- Upon succesful execution, you will get campaign data at retrieve date on output/mailchimp_campaigns.csv file.

 ### Gsheets

 0. See FB_Campaigns and GA_Campaigns connector setup first.